 I'm not really sure what the French think of their new English neighbors!

-Whichever method you use to stop your dog barking, the key is to remain consistent at all times and reward him for his good behavior.
+I hope you've managed to find something here to help with your dog's barking.
+As with any dog training, the key is to remain consistent at all times and reward your dog for his good behavior.

 This means that as soon as you hear your dog bark or you spot the signs that he's about to, get up and go deal with it; don't let him get away with any behavior that you feel is unacceptable.